Dissipative time crystal in a strongly interacting Rydberg gas

-In summary, we experimentally demonstrate a dissipative time crystalline order in a room-temperature Rydberg atom ensemble, which is directly observed by the oscillatory transmission of probe beam.
-The oscillations originate from the simultaneous couplings to distinct Rydberg states, by which the competition between different Rydberg components facilitate the emergence of limit cycles.
-Importantly, the persistent oscillations spontaneously break the time translation symmetry and is robust against temporal pertubations, satisfying the defining properties of a CTC.
-Our work provides a realistic system for systematically investigating the dissipative time crystal, and also opens up a new route to quantum synchronization and sensing.
+In summary, we experimentally demonstrate dissipative time crystalline order in a room-temperature Rydberg atom ensemble, which is directly observed by the oscillatory transmission of the probe beam.
+The observed oscillation originates from the simultaneous coupling to distinct Rydberg states, by which the competition between different Rydberg components facilitates the emergence of limit cycles.
+Importantly, the persistent oscillation has true long-range temporal order and is robust against noisy perturbations, fulfilling the fundamental criteria of a CTC.
+By extending the accessible range of the physical parameters, e.g., the Rabi frequency and the atomic density, it will be interesting to measure the complete phase diagram including bistability phases, which can be distinguished via hysteresis measurements \cite{carr2013nonequilibrium}.
+By employing a periodic driving, the current setup also holds promise for the study of a discrete time crystal \cite{else2016floquet,gong2018discrete,lazarides2020time,cabot2022metastable,pal2018temporal,cosme2019time,gambetta2019discrete,tuquero2022dissipative}.
+Realization of the model in a Rydberg-atom tweezer array could allow for further studies of the time-crystalline order, such as the behavior in different spatial dimensions, the role of quantum fluctuations and correlations, as well as their scaling with the system size.
+Our work provides a realistic interacting many-body system for systematically investigating the dissipative time crystal, and opens up a new route to quantum synchronization \cite{khasseh2019many,buvca2022algebraic} and sensing \cite{Ilias2022criticality,cabot2023continuous}.

 {\it Note added}.
-We recently became aware of two preprints on limit cycles in driven-dissipative systems.
-In Ref.~\cite{greilich2023continuous}, a persistent auto-oscillation is observed in an electron-nuclear spin setup.
-In Ref.~\cite{ding2023ergodicity}, a transient oscillation induced by Rydberg cluster is studied.
+After completion of this work, we became aware of two recent reports \cite{ding2023ergodicity,wadenpfuhl2023emergence}.
+Ref.~\cite{ding2023ergodicity} investigates transient oscillations due to inhomogeneous Rydberg excitation.
+Ref.~\cite{wadenpfuhl2023emergence} studies the synchronization of atoms with different velocities and observes oscillations in the transmission spectrum as a function of the control-field detuning in a heated vapor cell away from EIT resonance.